gabriel-hsb/gabriel-hsb/README.md

 ## About me 🧑‍💻
 - 21 years old. currently living in Brazil
 - I'm learning and improving in React, NextJS, TypeScript, and Tailwind.
-- My goal is to become a Full Stask Developer
+- My goal is to become a Full Stack Developer
 - I've been studying UX/UI Design in my free time

 ## My Projects 🚀